utdcsg/csaw-quals16/forensics/evidence.md

 ## Solution

-%unning the zip file through strings reveals some interesting strings at the end of the file:
+Running the zip file through strings reveals some interesting strings at the end of the file:

 	galf